Capital punishment debate in the United States: Wrongful execution

+Between 1973 and 2005, 123 death row inmates or former death row inmates in 25 states were released from prison when new evidence of their innocence emerged.
+How many of these exonerations are cases of actual innocence rather than technical exonerations of the defendants due to legal issues in their cases that allow their convictions to be legally quashed is disputed.
+After his exoneration, Jay C. Smith lost multiple civil suits against those involved in his conviction.
+An appellate court stated, "Our confidence in Smith's convictions for the murder of Susan Reinert and her two children is not the least bit diminished."
+In its ruling, the justices went over evidence that tied Smith to the murders.
+For example, he had written a letter to his wife, asking her to dispose of pieces of incriminating evidence against him.
+Smith was not retried after it was determined that the level of prosecutorial misconduct in his case was so extreme that to retry him would amount to double jeopardy.

+In 2006, DNA tests proved the guilt of former death row inmate Timothy Hennis, who had been acquitted in 1989 of the Eastburn family murders.
+Hennis, who was in the U.S. Army at the time, was recalled, retried by a military court for the murders under dual sovereignty.
+In 2010, Hennis was convicted of the murders and sentenced to death, thus overturning his exoneration.
+In 2022, DNA testing indicated that former Florida death row inmate Robert Earl Hayes, who was now in prison for another murder in New York, was actually guilty of the 1990 murder for which he had been acquitted at a retrial in 1999.

-Despite this, some controversial cases have been re-investigated following the execution by state authorities, such as post-conviction DNA testing ordered by Mark Warner of evidence in the Roger Keith Coleman case in Virginia and reviewing the forensic evidence in the Cameron Todd Willingham case in Texas.
+Some controversial cases have been re-investigated following the execution by state authorities, such as post-conviction DNA testing ordered by Mark Warner of evidence in the Roger Keith Coleman case in Virginia and reviewing the forensic evidence in the Cameron Todd Willingham case in Texas.
+Coleman's guilt was confirmed beyond any doubt, whereas a review of Willingham's case was inconclusive.
 Another issue is the quality of the defense in a case where the accused has a public defender.
-The competence of the defense attorney "is a better predictor of whether or not someone will be sentenced to death than the facts of the crime".
+The competence of the defense attorney "is a better predictor of whether or not someone will be sentenced to death than the facts of the crime."

 In 2015, the Justice Department and the FBI formally acknowledged that nearly every examiner in an FBI forensic squad overstated forensic hair matches for two decades before the year 2000.
 26 out of 28 forensic examiners overstated evidence of forensic hair matches in 268 trials reviewed, and 95% of the overstatements favored the prosecution.
 Those cases involve 32 cases in which defendants were sentenced to death.